-You can camp high on the headland of the Playa San Diego for an incredible cascading view of the next five beaches stretching away into the distance.
-Behind the beach, a large lagoon covered in mangroves stretches back to the hilly hinterland which in turn stretch back to the small coastal range of the Sierra Madre del Sur.
+You can camp high on the headland of Playa San Diego for an incredible cascading view of the next five beaches stretching away into the distance.
+Behind the beach, a large lagoon covered in mangroves stretches back to the hilly hinterland which in turn stretches back to the small coastal range of the Sierra Madre del Sur.

-You will likely have it all to yourselves in the mornings and evenings, save for a handful of locals coming to maintain palapas during the day swimming and fishing in the evenings or local families visiting on the weekends.
+You will likely have it all to yourselves in the mornings and evenings, save for a handful of locals coming to maintain palapas during the day swimming and fishing in the evenings, or local families visiting on the weekends.

 How did we do?
 Are these the best beaches in Oaxaca?
 Did we miss some?
 Let us know below!